wuyilingwei/MagiskOnWSAOnlineBuild/READEME_EN.md

 Because some people are indiscriminately forking this repository, all automatic activators are deactivated by default, please enable them yourself.
 The operation of releasing releases will be activated by an action in another private repository.

-Required private variable: [secrets.PUBLISH_TOKEN](https://github.com/settings/tokens), for accessing GitHub and releasing, please grant public_repo permissions.
+Required private variable: [secrets.PUBLISH_TOKEN](https://github.com/settings/tokens), for accessing GitHub and releasing, please grant 'repo', 'read:org' permissions.

 Change the repository addresses to your own.